-The LDI-12T uses a MIDI driver to convert the Longitudinal Timecode (LTC) supplied by the front panel XLR to MIDI Timecode (MTC).
+The LDI-12T and LDI-10T use a MIDI driver to convert the Longitudinal Timecode (LTC) supplied by the front panel XLR to MIDI Timecode (MTC).

 Each audio application deals with setup for Timecode differently.
 Please refer to your software applications user manual for instruction on how to configure your software to work with Timecode.